-Almaden Country Day School, a preschool through eighth grade independent school, graduated 43 eighth graders on Thursday, June 7, on campus in Almaden Valley.
+Almaden Country Day School graduated 41 eighth graders on Thursday, June 6, on campus in Almaden Valley, San Jose.

-The new graduates will transition to a variety of public and private high schools in the fall.
-Head of Middle School Jeremy Adams cheers the class of 2018 on.
-“They are poised and ready to change the world for the better!”
+The new graduates will transition to a variety of public and private high schools in the fall – all who applied to private high schools were accepted.